Vesicoureteric reflux

 Routine ultrasound is usually also performed (in addition to voiding cystourethrogram) to assess the renal parenchyma for evidence of scarring or anatomic anomalies.

 Additionally, ultrasound has been investigated as a replacement for traditional fluoroscopic voiding cystourethrogram, by assessing the distal ureters during bladder filling, using micro-bubbles 4.
-Recent evidence has shown that contrast-enhanced voiding urosonography has a performance comparable to conventional voiding cystourethrography in the detection of vesicoureteral reflux but without the radiation exposure of the latter 7
+Evidence has shown that contrast-enhanced voiding urosonography has a performance comparable to conventional voiding cystourethrography in the detection of vesicoureteral reflux but without the radiation exposure of the latter 7

 Reflux can also be graded, although less precisely, with nuclear cystography.
 There is no universally accepted grading system for nuclear cystography, with most radiologists simply using the terms mild, moderate, and severe 2.